makrai/notes/park-1911-vad-from-categ-emo.md

   * one only with V (Lykousas+ 2019)
   * We could build additional resources by labeling VAD scores by Best-Worst Scaling (Kiritchenko and Mohammad, 2017)
-* we approach this problem with a novel and more efficient method to predict VAD scores from existing corpora annotated with categorical emotions
+* our method predicts VAD scores from existing corpora annotated with categorical emotions
   * Scherer and Wallbott, 1994; Alm+ 2005; Aman and Szpakowicz, 2007;
     Mohammad, 2012; Sintsovaa and Musata, 2013; Li+ 2017; Schuff+ 2017;
     Shahraki and Zaiane, 2017; Mohammad+ 2018